imbbLab/v3c-viz/README.md

 #### Compute Voronoi

-This command reads data between the supplied start and end loci, generates a
+This command reads data between the supplied start and end loci, generates a contact matrix with the user-specified bin size as well as computing a Voronoi diagram from the same data.

 *Example*
 ```